dan-fritchman/Thesis/content.md

 \setkeys{Gin}{width=\linewidth}
 ![vlsir-system](./fig/vlsir-system.png "The VLSIR System")

 The broader VLSIR system, schematically depicted in Figure~\ref{fig:vlsir-system}, is heavily inspired by the LLVM [@lattner2004] compiler platform, and by the FIRRTL system ([@izraelevitz2017], [@li2016]) developed shortly beforehand by colleagues here at UC Berkeley.
 Like LLVM and FIRRTL, VLSIR defines a central design interchange format.
-VLSIR's is defined in the protocol buffer SDL.
+Both LLVM and FIRRTL name this layer their Intermediate Representation (IR).
+The name _VLSIR_ is in fact a portmanteau of two industry acronyms: the (quite dated) Very Large Scale Integration (VLSI) and the Intermediate Representation (IR).
+Where LLVM and FIRRTL's IRs are defined through the constructs of their respective implementation languages, VLSIR's  is defined in the protocol buffer SDL.
 All three projects build this central data layer for the purposes of decoupling and reusing diverse _front and back ends_.

 The roles of front-ends and back-ends differ somewhat between the three.
 In LLVM, a front-end is (more or less) a programming language.
 The compilers for Rust and C++, for example, differ principally in the front-end, which translates user-authored code into LLVM's core intermediate representions (IR).
 A back-end is (again, more or less) a target compiler platform.
 Examples generally include combinations of the target instruction set (x86, ARM, RISC-V, etc), and potentially the target OS.
 FIRRTL has a similar concept of a front-end, whereas its back-ends are hardware "elaboration targets", which might be ASIC synthesis, FPGAs, or cloud-scale distributed processing environments.

 VLSIR's front-ends are also user-facing programming tools.
 Generally we have eschewed designing altogether new languages (or "DSL"s) and focused on providing libraries in existing, popular languages.
-These front ends include libraries for circuit design (chapter 3), layout design (chapter 5), and several dedicated libraries targeting specific circuit families.
+These front ends include libraries for circuit design (\autoref{chap:hdl21}), layout design (\autoref{chap:layout}), and several dedicated libraries targeting specific circuit families.
 VLSIR's back-ends are generally its interface to existing EDA software and data formats.
 For example, a widely used back end focuses on executing SPICE-class simulation, parsing and providing its results in schema-defined data structures.

 The choice of ProtoBuf affords for a rich diversity of front and back ends, implemented in a diversity of programming languages and featuring diverse needs for performance, portability, and designer productivity.
-Protobuf's efficient binary format is especially invaluable for VLSIR's larget, most complex set of data: that of IC layout.
+Protobuf's efficient binary format is especially invaluable for VLSIR's most information-rich set of data: that of IC layout.
 While [@raghavan2021breakfast] finds that alternative serialization systems can outperform protobuf in space-efficiency and in (de)serialization runtime, the differences are, on VLSIR's scale of demands, fairly immaterial.
 More important to VLSIR, the protobuf ecosystem and surrounding tools are materially more developed than the peer systems compared.
 At the scale of VLSIR's needs, the shared high-level approach is what dictates the bulk of performance; relative differences inject second-order effects.

 ### VLSIR Circuits

 To illustrate the design of the VLSIR schema, we highlight one of its core subcomponents: circuit descriptions.
-VLSIR's database schema includes a `circuit` subcomponent (`package` in ProtoBuf terms) which defines its circuit-level data model.
+VLSIR's database schema includes a `circuit` subcomponent which defines its circuit-level data model.
 The VLSIR circuit model is intentionally low-level, similar to that of structural Verilog.
-The `vlsir.circuit` components are a core interchange vessel for most programs using Hdl21, covered in Chapter 3.
+The `vlsir.circuit` components are a core interchange vessel for most programs using Hdl21, covered in \autoref{chap:hdl21}.

 As in Hdl21 and Verilog, VLSIR's principal element of hardware reuse is called its `Module`. `vlsir.circuit.Module`s consist of: